Are Bird Mites Real? Do They Infest Homes?

 Birds/poultry and rodents all harbor a group of ectoparasitic mites that live in their host animal's nest and feed on its blood.
 When these mites leave the host animal's nest and enter our homes, or we otherwise come into contact with them, the mites are called bird mites, nest mites or sometimes rodent mites depending on which host animal nest they came from.

 These mites only leave the host animal's nest if the nest is abandoned or if the animal dies.
 So a typical scenario might be that a bird nest located outside a bedroom window, perhaps attached to the eves, is infested with these parasitic mites feeding on the occupants of the nest.
-The birds leave for some reason (migration, predation, and so forth) and in the absence of their normal hosts the mites abandon the nest and enter the house in search of a meal.
+The birds leave for some reason (migration, death, and so forth) and in the absence of their normal hosts the mites abandon the nest and enter the house in search of a meal.

 The same scenario can happen with rodent nests in association with homes as well.